Spin Chain Overlaps and the Twisted Yangian: Application of the TBA

 where $S_a$ are the Hermitian generators of $SU(2)$ in the spin-$s$ representation with dimension $2s+1$ which satisfy the commutation relations $[S_a,S_b]=i\varepsilon_{abc}S_c$.
 It was found in \cite{deLeeuw:2018mkd} that the corresponding overlaps include a sum of pre-factors:

 where

 The corresponding solution to the BYB reads \cite{Pozsgay:2018dzs}:

-In this case the TBA method can not be applied to derive the overlap, and we need the representation theory of the twisted Yangians which we invoke in section~\ref{sec:derivations} to relate $\ket{\text{MPS}_{2s+1}}$ to $\ket{\Psi_\delta}$ when $2s+1$ is odd and to $\ket{\text{MPS}_{\,2}}$ when $2s+1$ is even.
-This will allow us to prove the overlap formula of relevance for one-point functions in the $SU(3)$ sector of the D3-D5 probe brane set-up~\cite{deLeeuw:2018mkd}.
+In this case the TBA method cannot be applied to derive the overlap, and we need the representation theory of the twisted Yangians which we invoke in section~\ref{sec:derivations} to relate $\ket{\text{MPS}_{2s+1}}$ to $\ket{\Psi_\delta}$ when $2s+1$ is odd and to $\ket{\text{MPS}_{2}}$ when $2s+1$ is even.
+This will allow us to prove the overlap formula of relevance for one-point functions in the $SU(3)$ sector of the D3-D5 probe brane setup~\cite{deLeeuw:2018mkd}.